m68k-atari-mint/bootstrap/README.md

 	- bison (needs new m4 installed)
 	- coreutils
 	- diffutils
-	- fdlibm
 	- gawk
 	- grep
 	- inetutils
 	- m4
 	- make
 	- mintbin
-	- mintlib
 	- sed
 - (later...):
-	- binutils
+	- binutils (just package it for now)
+	- fdlibm (can be 100% cross compiled & packaged)
-	- gcc
+	- gcc (just package it for now)
-	- oldstuff
+	- mintlib (can be 100% cross compiled & packaged)
-	- perl
+	- perl (depends on the situation with dynamic modules)